ssvassiliev/PublicationNetworks/README.md

 ## Preprocessing BibTex database
-Citation lists often have many  mistainconsistencies, such as:
+Retrieved publication lists  lists often have many mistakes and  inconsistencies, such as:
 - records missing authors, for example, patents!
 - records missing the principal author
 - the principal author is present, but not recognized because his name in the record is in order (last, middle, first) instead of expected (first, middle, last).
 - different spelling of the same author
 Sci2 tool does not correct any of these issues.
 Manual edit of large networks in gephi may be daunting.
 Most problems can be rectified with

 ### merge_duplicate_authors